 Whether we road trip with family in tote, flee the city with friends, or travel solo to meet up for a destination wedding, oceans continuously lap the shores to welcome summer visitors, swimmers, surfers, snorkelers, scuba divers, fishers, boaters, kayakers, and the lazy rest of us who gaze wistfully at the scenery.

 You?
 What beach activities lift your spirits?
 Thanks to Vagablond for pointing out Caribbean group scuba dives and other activities through Red Sail Sports Aruba, Grand Cayman operations.

 Who doesn't dig beaches?
-They vary by destination (Hawaiian sand and rock beaches vs. Caribbean powdery white beaches) and season, even from vacation to vacation.
+They vary by destination (rock beaches vs. powdery white sand) and season.
 Depending on who you're traveling with (group of friends, family or college pals) you get (and likely want) different things from each beach trip.